simondhalliday/simondhalliday.github.io/research.md

 ## Work in Progress
 - Gabriel Burdin, Fabio Landini and I are developing experiments on delegation and power related to our previous paper.
 We will be running experiments in Spring 2020.

-## Chapters
+## Chapters in Books
+-
-- "Global Public Goods" published in [Running the Economy](http://www.amazon.co.uk/Running-Economy-Open-University-Team/dp/1780079540), Santos et al (eds).
+- Simon D. Halliday, 2015, "Global Public Goods" published in [Running the Economy](http://www.amazon.co.uk/Running-Economy-Open-University-Team/dp/1780079540), Santos et al (eds).
 Open University Press.
 My chapter covers game theory, global commons, and collective action.

+### Forthcoming
+- S. D. Halliday and J. E. Tierney, "Revolutionizing teaching economics online with artificial intelligence,"" in Teaching Economics Online, A. al Bahrani and P. Chaudhury, Eds., Edward Elgar, forthcom- ing (2024), ch.
+3.

 ## Policy
 - *Report to the Department of Land Affairs, South Africa*: With Malcolm Keswell, Susan Godlonton, and Tim Brophy.
 The report summarized our work and preliminary results from the Quality of Life Survey.

+## Orphaned Working Papers
+- "The Effects of Major-Job Mismatch on Early Career Earnings and Job Satisfaction," with Roger Kaufman and Louise Yu.
+We use the U.S. Department of Education's Baccalaureate and Beyond restricted survey data to estimate the determinants of major-job mismatch and its effects on post-graduate earnings and job satisfaction.
+After controlling for ability, we find that graduates who chose undergraduate majors that provided substantial occupational and job-specific training are more likely to work in jobs that are closely related to their majors one and four years after graduation and have higher earnings and greater job satisfaction. *Orphaned for now*.
+Draft available [here](http://simondhalliday.com/papers/RIHE-D-19-00324_submitted.pdf).
+- "Risk-Taking in the Classroom:" Co-authored with Justine Burns and Malcolm Keswell ( University of Cape Town), this paper is based on an experiment with intermediate microeconomics students at the University of Cape Town where we varied the number of negative points a student could receive for an incorrect answer to assess attitudes to risk.
+Available as SALDRU [Working Paper 87](http://www.saldru.uct.ac.za/home/index.php?/component/option,com_docman/Itemid,32/gid,437/task,doc_download/). *Orphaned for now*.
+- "Don't Take What Isn't Yours: Giving, Taking and Punishment:" The paper is based on experiments I did at the University of Cape Town.
+An early version of the paper is in the Economic Research South Africa working paper series as [Working Paper 211](http://ideas.repec.org/p/rza/wpaper/211.html). *Orphaned for now*.
+People punish taking more than they do non-generosity.